-Since 2017 our Student Eats programme has worked with almost 80 student and staff groups to help them establish sustainable food social enterprises on campus.
+Since 2017 our Food and Farming programme has worked with almost 80 student and staff groups to help them establish sustainable food social enterprises on campus.
 These have included zero waste shops/stalls, vegbox schemes, growing to sell and food preserving enterprises, pay-as-you-feel cafes, beekeeping and many more.
 The impact has included access to affordable, sustainable and healthy food, reduction in food waste and improved employability skills for students.

 This half day training session will cover the critical areas to consider when setting up any social enterprise on campus including team roles, planning, producers/suppliers, making a profit, practical logistics & procedures, marketing, legalities/permissions and measuring impact.

 After completing the training, attendees will be able to: